leverh/code-institute-portfolio-1/README.md

 - The icons i used were from [fontawesome](https://fontawesome.com/) and [Flaticon](https://www.flaticon.com/)

 - Fonts used on this page are all from the [Google Fonts](https://fonts.google.com/) website.
+I had initially chosen different font families altogether and changed them in the last minute.
+I found they were too rigid.
+I switched to fonts that are friendlier, warmer, and more inviting and less mechanical.

 The following fonts were used:

 - 'Arimo', sans-serif;
 - 'Lato', sans-serif;
 - 'Lora', serif;

-Fonts: font-family: 'Noto Sans', 'Raleway', 'Manrope', sans-serif;